 }

-This will help you fetch the Extra Data. please copy and paste this code into the functions.php file.
-I would recommend you to create a child theme and then paste this code in your functions.php file or you can create a custom plugin.
+PHPThis will help you fetch the Extra Data.
+Please copy and paste this code into the functions.php file.
+I would recommend that you create a child theme and then paste this code in your functions.php file, or you can create a custom plugin.

 Output: